Compositories and Gleaves: Gleaves

 We would like to give a more general definition of gleaves which comprises both gleaves on lattices and compositories as special cases.
 To this end, we introduce the notion of a \emph{system of bicoverings} which are to gleaves what Grothendieck topologies are to sheaves.

-\begin{Definition} A \emph{system of bicoverings} on a category $\mc$ is a collection of cospans in $\mc$, called \emph{bicoverings}, which we draw with one vertical and one horizontal leg
+\begin{Definition} A \emph{system of bicoverings} on a category $\sC$ is a collection of cospans in $\sC$, called \emph{bicoverings}, which we draw with one vertical and one horizontal leg

-satisfying the following axioms: \begin{enumerate} \item The two legs of a bicovering are monomorphisms. \item Bicoverings can be completed to pullback squares. \item \emph{Maximal bicoverings:} for every $a\in\mc$, is a bicovering. \item \emph{Stability under composition:} given a diagram
+satisfying the following axioms: \begin{enumerate} \item The two legs of a bicovering are monomorphisms. \item Bicoverings can be completed to pullback squares. \item \emph{Maximal bicoverings:} for every $a\in\sC$, is a bicovering. \item \emph{Stability under composition:} given a diagram

-in which both cospans are bicoverings, then so is the composed cospan.
-Similarly for any additional vertical arrow $b'\rightarrow b$ instead of $a'\to a$. \item \emph{Stability under pullbacks:} given a diagram with pullback squares
+in which both cospans are bicoverings, then so is the composed cospan. \item \emph{Stability under pullbacks:} given a diagram

-where the front cospan is a bicovering, then so is the back cospan. \end{enumerate} \end{Definition}
+where both squares are pullbacks and the lower right cospan is a bicovering, then so is the upper left cospan. \end{enumerate} \end{Definition}

-We do not assume that $\mc$ has all pullbacks; correspondingly, axiom~\ref{stabpb} only applies when the pullbacks exist.
+Here, we do not distinguish the two legs of a cospan, i.e.~swapping the vertical and horizontal legs results in the same cospan.
+We do not assume that $\sC$ has all pullbacks; correspondingly, axiom~\ref{stabpb} only applies when the pullbacks exist.

-\begin{Example} Let $(\mc,J)$ be a site.
-Then a cospan with monomorphic legs is a bicovering if the sieve generated by it is a covering sieve.
+\begin{Example} Let $(\sC,J)$ be a site, where $\sC$ is a category with pullbacks.
+Then we define a cospan with monomorphic legs to be a bicovering if the sieve generated by it is a covering sieve.
 Axiom~\ref{mono} is satisfied by assumption.
 Axiom~\ref{max} holds since principal sieves are covering sieves.
 Axiom~\ref{stabcomp} follows from the transitivity axiom of Grothendieck topologies.
 Axiom~\ref{stabpb} follows from the stability axiom of Grothendieck topologies. \end{Example}